SES-7

-SES-7 (also formerly known as ProtoStar-2 / Indostar-2) is a commercial communications satellite operated by SES World Skies, then SES S.A.
+SES-7 (also formerly known as ProtoStar-2 / Indostar-2) is a commercial communications satellite operated by SES World Skies (now SES).

 Spacecraft

 ProtoStar-2 is a geosynchronous communications satellite built by Boeing.
 It is a BSS-601HP satellite bus.
 On 15 November 2002, PanAmSat terminated its contract with Boeing Satellite Systems (BSS) for the almost-completed Galaxy-8iR satellite, claiming that Boeing had defaulted on the terms of the contract, and requested US$72 million from Boeing to refund prior advance payments and other costs.
 The satellite was later converted into the ProtoStar-2 satellite, which was launched in May 2009.
-Late 2009, it is purchased through auction by SES S.A. for SES World Skies unit for US$180 million.
+Late 2009, it is purchased through auction by SES for SES World Skies unit for US$180 million.
 The satellite was renamed SES-7 in May 2010.

 Launch

 Launched on 16 May 2009 at 00:57:38 UTC, since Baikonur Cosmodrome, Site 200/39 for ProtoStar Ltd by Proton-M / Briz-M launch vehicle.
 Launch arranged by International Launch Services (ILS).